digitalbootcamp-paul/soup-recipe/README.md

 # soup-recipe
-This is an online, live demo repo demonstrating how many cooks can coloborate on GitHub.
+This is an online, live demo repo demonstrating how many cooks can collaborate on GitHub.

 From a basic ingredient list and cooking method, we'll learn how a team can all work on a project collaboratively.
 Without a hint of command line.